 Effect of Heating Nitro Cold-Brew Coffee

 Based on what different coffee lovers and companies say, the main effect of heating nitro cold-brew coffee is getting a hot drink with all the properties, save the temperature, of a cold nitro intact.
-Take note, however, that heating up nitrogenated coffee has a similar effect to heating up a carbonated drink like soda.
+Take note, however, that heating up nitrogenated coffee has a similar effect as heating up a carbonated drink like soda.
 Heat will cause the nitro coffee to lose nitrogenation faster and go flat more quickly.

 If you want to experience the famed goodness of nitro coffee but prefer your caffeine fix hot, fret not.
 Hot nitro coffee exists and may be available at a coffee shop near you.
 If not, then you can get regular nitro coffee and heat it up yourself.